patricklx/ember-vite-hmr/README.md

 - helpers
 - modifiers
 - components + templates, fcct components and its deps
-- routes/controllers/route-templates (although it refreshes the whole route and thus looses all state)
+- routes/controllers/route-templates

+this tries to keep the state of properties in components and controller

 it cannot hot reload local properties that turn out to be helpers/modifiers/components.